-- · perform conversion of metric measurements using length, mass and volume quantities, and - · identify scale divisions using analogue and digital devices.
+- · perform conversion of metric measurements using length, mass and volume quantities - · identify scale divisions using analogue and digital devices.

-- · What units of measurements are converted in length, Mass and volume? - · How are the conversions of the measurements done?
+- What units of measurements are converted in length, Mass and volume? - How are the conversions of the measurements done?

 Key Concepts(ASK-MT) Attitudes/Values Recognising metric measurements and enjoy converting measurements in lengths, mass and volume.
-Skills Converting measurements in lengths, mass and volume Knowledge edge Conversions of length, mass and volume Mathematical ThinkingThink about how to convert metric measurements to imperials using analogue and digit devices to assist in the conversion.
+Skills Coverting measurements in lengths, mass and volume.
+Knowledge Conversions of length, mass and volume.
+Mathematical Thinking Converting metric measurements to imperials and using of analogue and digitial devices to assist in the conversion.